Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Parking: Street parking and public lots available

 Downtown Santa Cruz is the best place to explore if you love shopping and unique finds.
-This area has a lot of shops in a fancy setting.
-Here you will find many trendy boutiques, vintage stores, and bookstores.
-It also has many cafes and restaurants that make it a great place to spend time.
+This area has many shops in a fancy setting.
+Here, you will find many trendy boutiques, vintage stores, and bookstores.
+It also has many cafes and restaurants, making it a great place to spend time.

-For fashion lovers, I would recommend visiting Stripe Men for stylish clothing and accessories.
-Another one is the Moon Zoom.
+For fashion lovers, I recommend visiting Stripe Men for stylish clothing and accessories.
+Another one is Moon Zoom.
 It is a vintage shop with retro outfits ranging from classic jackets to funky jackets.
-In addition to this, if you are looking for designer pieces at lower prices, crossroads is a high-end consignment store with great deals.
+In addition, if you are looking for designer pieces at lower prices, Crossroads is a high-end consignment store with great deals.

-For book lovers, there is an independent bookstore by the name of Bookshop Santa Cruz.
+For book lovers, there is an independent bookstore called Bookshop Santa Cruz.
 Logo is another good spot to visit.
-Here you can find the best book for you and sell the older ones with no use.
+Here, you can find the best book for you and sell the older ones that are no longer used.
 Pacific Trading Co. is a women’s boutique.
-It has clothes for the office and party.
+It has clothes for the office and a party.
 It is the most loved place of the local women.
-Must visit this place if you still do not know what to do in Santa Cruz.
+You must visit this place if you still do not know what to do in Santa Cruz.
 This place will not disappoint you.

 10. Capitola Village